NITYANIT/NITYANIT/README.md

 - 👋 Hi, I’m @NITYAGATTU
-- 👀 I’m interested in webdevelopment,cybersecurity
+- 👀 I’m interested in webdevelopment,ML
-- 🌱 I’m currently learning webdevelopment
+- 🌱 I’m currently learning ML  an a good experience in web development.
-- 📫 How to reach me through my linked profile
+- 📫 How to reach me through my linkedin profile

 <!---
 NITYANIT/NITYANIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.